-Instead, we wanted to put our money where our mouth is and prove that better content not only drives more traffic and leads, but also can decrease promotional costs, too.
+The goal was to put our money where our mouth is and prove that better content not only drives more traffic and leads, but also can decrease promotional costs, too.

 I’m going to show you countless ways to bring down costs and increase performance in this post.

 But first, you’re going to discover why we’re talking about promoted content in the first place, instead of other ‘free’ organic alternatives.

 Social is now pay to play.
 You just gotta deal.

 Stick the discount on a Facebook page tab (yes, those were a thing), and funnel people to like your page to get their hands on the goods.

 Sounds stupid.
 But it worked brilliantly.
 Until it didn’t.
 Discount promotion and coupon marketing is now a lot more complex.